MOSHE & THE ISSUES

 America is tired of watching its paid and armed police force murder minority residents after minor traffic stops and other non-lethal infractions.
 America has also seen a tragic rise in school and other mass shootings.
 Maryland citizens watch in horror at what is happening in other states.
 While we have passed relatively strong anti-gun laws, there is room for improvement.
 We should enact safe storage laws, increase local authority to regulate firearms, and create microstamping requirements.

 From a broader perspective, we need to rethink (and ultimately repeal) the 2nd Amendment.
 What if Americans were forbidden from owning deadly weapons?
 Would our society be a safer and more peaceful place?
-Hunting and sport guns could be rented on site only.
+Hunting and sports guns could be rented on-site only.
 Police could still be armed, but primarily with non-deadly weapons such as stun guns, pulse projectiles, and lasers.
 All guns in circulation could be tracked via a chip and collected immediately if obtained by non-military personnel.
 We can no longer afford to lose so many citizens to gun violence.

 Maryland and America's Political Party System

 America was founded as a democracy in a rebellion against British monarchy and aristocratic rule.
-However, today our country, and state of Maryland in particular, is run via a two-party duopoly system.
+However, today our country, and the state of Maryland in particular, is run via a two-party duopoly system.
 Only two parties (Democratic & Republican) receive state and federal support and funding.
 We believe a healthy democracy promotes alternative views and beliefs, and supports multiple parties.
 Israel, a much smaller nation, has over 13 parties with a wide variety of viewpoints, while Kenya has over 22 parties representing many ideologies.
 We must encourage new parties to form in Maryland and across the USA, and provide the basic support necessary to run effective campaigns.
 A multi-party system expands the decision making process to include a wider respresentation of diverse opinions and interests, enhances electoral transparency, leads to coalition governments serving the interests of more voters, prevents autocratic rule (e.g. the Trump fiasco), and ensures an abundance of program and policy choices that is more catered to individual positions.

 Additionally, ranked-choice voting (RCV) should be encouraged, leveling the playing field for all candidates.